General Care and Safety

 A problem can arise from metal fatigue in the collet, due to heat being transferred from the cutter, as repeated heating and cooling cycles may alter the original steel tempering.
 Sprung steel requires a degree of inherent elasticity in order to properly grip the cutter shank.
 This is reduced over time and increased tightening of the collet is then needed.
 This will eventually distort the collet, preventing it from exerting an even grip.
 Therefore, collets that need excessive tightening should be swiftly replaced.

 If vibration is noticeable when you are routing, switch off at once and investigate.
 First, check that the cutter shank is not bent, that the cutter is not damaged or blunt and that the cutting edges are not chipped.
 Vibration can result from a worn collet, which is holding the cutter out of line to the arbor axis.
 This may be due to a condition called "bell-mouthing" within the collet.
 Collet marks on the shank will show that the collet is worn and this can be checked by inserting a long cutter and tightening the nut.
 Apply sideways pressure on the end of the cutter and if there is any sign of movement, the collet must be replaced.

-It is often a good idea to replace the collet and nut at the same time.
+Replace the collet and the nut at the same time.
 If there is no apparent wear in the collet or nut, the problem may be wear on the arbor, or within the router's main bearings, both major service tasks.

 Finished For The Day?